-Sediment traps and the permanent stone trenches will use point source discharges.
+The sediment trap will use point source discharges.
 Rip rap aprons have been provided where there is chance of erosive velocities.
 Outfalls that do not require rip rap should be stabilized with vegetation.
 Temporary erosion control blankets may be used to promote vegetation and eliminate erosion during stabilization, if needed.
-During construction, drainage outfalls should include strawbales, silt fence, and or straw wattle to reduce the chance of sediments entering the wetlands during construction.
 Once all tributary areas have been stabilized these measures can be removed.